 Please justify your request at firstname.lastname@example.org

-How do I get my bib off?
+How do I get my race number?

 Do I have to wear the free jersey?

-How is the draw going?
+How does the draw take place?

 Rules and prizes can be consulted on the registration page.